Commvault/terraform-provider-commvault/docs/resources/plan.md

 ---
-page_title: " Commvault : commvault_plan Resource "
+page_title: " Commvault : commvault_plan (deprecated) Resource "
-subcategory: "Plans"
+subcategory: "Deprecated"
 description: |-
   Use the commvault_plan resource type to create or delete a Plans in the Commcell environment.
 ---

 # commvault_plan (Resource)

  Use the commvault_plan resource type to create or delete a Plans in the Commcell environment.
+This is deprecated in the latest version.
+Starting SP32, use commvault_plan_server resource.

 ## Syntax